 Satellite data can help us prepare for disasters

 In the event of a natural disaster, it’s important for governments and aid organisations to be able to see where the problem is and how many people are affected, and to predict whether the problem is likely to get worse.
 Satellite images can be used to generate data about what’s happening on the ground, and machine learning can be used to assess and process the information.
-This can lead to improved evacuation plans, planning and designing better flood defences and drought-response programmes, and even helping farmers to have better access to insurance in case their crops fail.
+This can lead to improved evacuation plans, planning and designing better flood defences and drought-response programmes, and even help farmers to have better access to insurance in case their crops fail.
 Read more.

 Employers can make decisions using our digital data

-Imagine that you’re applying for a job – but through data-sharing, your potential new employer has quick and easy access to info pulled from every social media post you’ve ever made, every product review you’ve written on shopping sites, and perhaps even your history of online takeway orders!
+Imagine that you’re applying for a job – but through data-sharing, your potential new employer has quick and easy access to info pulled from every social media post you’ve ever made, every product review you’ve written on shopping sites and perhaps even your history of online takeway orders!
 If you’re a pizza-loving, ASOS-shopping Liverpool fan who posts selfies from your stadium seat, what happens if your potential future boss happens to be a fashion-hating health-food enthusiast who supports Manchester United?
 None of this information is relevant to your performance as a potential employee – but what if the people in charge of hiring you make unfair judgements (inferences) about you based on it?
 This might be an extreme example, but the ability to pull together large amounts of data quickly could lead to those in charge of important decisions making unfair snap judgements about people.
 For example, there have already been reports of firms denying people loans or insurance based on their Facebook profiles.
 This is why researchers such as Prof. Sandra Wachter (University of Oxford) have identified ‘the right to reasonable inferences’ (eg. not to be judged about your football preferences!) as an important right in the 21st century.
 To find out more, watch the video below:

 Big data can help medical research